Archive for November, 2007

 November 29, 2007

 “The merely animal is not truly alive.
 Animals are automata.”
-(Descartes’ view in some sort.)
+(Descartes held to this view.)
 So what in the human being is alive, if we are to take the animal as ‘dead’?
 Is it the human brain?
 The pineal gland?
 The locus disappears.

 Walking the plank